 Nybyen: Literally ‘the new town’, in reality one of the oldest exisiting parts of Longyearbyen.
-One of the student housing facilities is located here, and Nybyen is also a popular starting point for trips in summer and winter.
+There is an arts centre and Nybyen is also a popular starting point for trips in both summer and winter.

 Opera: There are a lot of cultural events in Longyearbyen: Music and art festivals, cinema screenings 2–3 times a week, an annual theatrical revue, and occasionally also opera.
 Follow the activity calendar from Lokalstyret (the community council) for updates.